radareorg/radare2-book/analysis/code_analysis.md

 Code analysis is a common technique used to extract information from assembly code.

-Radare have different code analysis techniques implemented in the core and available in different commands.
+Radare has different code analysis techniques implemented in the core and available in different commands.

 As long as the whole functionalities of r2 are available with the API as well as using commands.
 This gives you the ability to implement your own analysis loops using any programming language, even with r2 oneliners, shellscripts, or analysis or core native plugins.